-A Solution-Focused Approach for Children Age 8 and under and Parents.
+A Solution-Focused Approach for Children and Parents.

 She’s 4 years old and running our family.
 I don’t even want to leave the house anymore—it’s so embarrassing when people stare at us.
 Nothing we’ve tried has worked, and now she’s even started hitting me.
 I’m afraid she’ll begin having meltdowns at school.